apache/echarts-doc/en/tutorial/media-query.md

 <h2>Location and layout of ECharts component</h2>

-Most『component』and『series』follow two locating methods：
+Most『component』and『series』follow two locating methods:

 <br>
-**left/right/top/bottom/width/height locating method：**
+**left/right/top/bottom/width/height locating method: **

 In the six measures, each one can be 『absolute value』or『percentage』or『location description』.

 + Absolute value

-    unit is browser pixels（px）, write with `number`（no unit）, such as `{left: 23, height: 400}`。
+    unit is browser pixels（px）, write with `number`（no unit）, such as `{left: 23, height: 400}`.

 + percentage